topherCantrell/computerarcheology/content/CoCo/Doubleback/Code.md

 C523: 33 8D 0A 7A     LEAU    $CFA1,PC            ; {} Make the popping sound ...
 C527: 17 05 54        LBSR    $CA7E               ; {code.PlaySong} ... of a new object appearing
 ;
+; We are making a new object now, but we'll make the timer until the next one.
 ; Next object's appearence is based on the total number of loops made so far and the player's ; score.
 The more loops and the higher the score, the sooner the next object can appear.
 C52A: 96 D0           LDA     $D0                 ; {ram.totalLoops} Total number of loops made